jepusto/SingleCaseES/cran-comments.md

 ## Resubmission

-This is a resubmission and maintenance release, which includes miscellaneous bug fixes and user interface improvements for an embedded shiny app.
+This is a maintenance release, which includes updates to internal functions for compatibility with tidyr 1.0.0 and user interface improvements for an embedded shiny app.

 ## Test environments